Sreenarayanapuram Temple

 Sreenarayanapuram Mahavishnu Temple is an ancient Vishnu temple in Kerala, India.
-It is at Manakala about 4 km from Adoor.
+It is at Manakala (in Pathanamthitta) about 4 km from Adoor.

+Location

+This temple is located at an altitude of about 56.64 m above the mean sea level with the geographic coordinates of (8°44′33.5″N 76°46′09.2″E) in Manakala.

 Festivals

 Sreenarayanapuram Temple is known for the annual Dasavatarachartu festival.
-Dasavatarachartu is a ten-day celebration: Each day one Avatar of Mahavishnu from Dasavatara is worshiped.
+Dasavatarachartu is a ten-day celebration; each day one Avatar of Mahavishnu from Dasavatara is worshiped.
 Sreenarayanapuram is one of the few Vishnu temples in Kerala where a Dasavatarachartu festival is conducted.